uh-cs-iotlab/node-iothub/docs/README.md

 }
 ```

+### Sending data to a feed

 Now your atomic feed is created and has a field attached to it, but you still can't send data to it.
 You must first **validate** it.
 Validating a feed creates the background data collection that will keep all the data you will send to it.
-Let's validate our feed.
+Let's validate your feed.

 ```
 POST http://localhost:3000/api/feeds/atomic/[YOUR FEED ID]/validate